What is e-waste?

 What should I do with e-waste?

-We are encouraging residents to manage their e-waste by dropping it at our Resource Recovery Centres in Alexandra, Kinglake and Yea, or using one of the other e-waste drop off/collection services listed on Sustainability Victoria's website.
+We are encouraging residents to manage their e-waste by dropping it at our Resource Recovery Centres in Alexandra, Kinglake and Yea.
+Alternatively, you can use one of the other e-waste drop off/collection services listed on Sustainability Victoria's website.

 Will fees apply to dropping off e-waste at Council's Resource Recovery Centres?